HumanCellAtlas/data-store/README.md

 	cat $DSS_HOME/application_secrets.json | scripts/set_secret.py --secret-name $GOOGLE_APPLICATION_SECRETS_SECRETS_NAME
 	```

-1. Create a Google Cloud Storage bucket and in `environment.local`, set the environment variable `DSS_GS_BUCKET` to the
+1. Define a Google Cloud Storage bucket in `environment.local` via the variable `DSS_GS_BUCKET`.
-    name of that bucket.
 Make sure the bucket region is consistent with `GCP_DEFAULT_REGION` in `environment.local`.

 1. Repeat the previous step for

    * `DSS_GS_CHECKOUT_BUCKET`
    * `DSS_GS_CHECKOUT_BUCKET_TEST`

-1. If you wish to run the unit tests, you must create two more buckets, one for test data and another for test
+1. If you wish to run the unit tests, you must define two more buckets, one for test data and another for test
     fixtures, and set the environment variables `DSS_GS_BUCKET_TEST` and `DSS_GS_BUCKET_TEST_FIXTURES` to the names of
     those buckets.

-Hint: To create GCS buckets from the command line, use `gsutil mb -c regional -l REGION gs://BUCKET_NAME/`.

 ### Configure User Authorization
 The following environment variables must be set to enable user authentication.